-We, our executive officers and directors have agreed not to sell or transfer any of our equity securities or securities convertible into or exchangeable or exercisable for our equity securities, for 180 days after the date of this Prospectus without first obtaining the written consent of the representative.
+We, our executive officers and directors have agreed not to sell or transfer any of our equity securities or securities convertible into or exchangeable or exercisable for our equity securities, for 180 days after the date of this Prospectus without first obtaining the written consent of the representatives.
 Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly

-- offer, pledge, sell or contract to sell any of our equity securities; - sell any option or contract to purchase any of our equity securities; - purchase any option or contract to sell any of our equity securities; - grant any option, right or warrant for the purchase or sale of any of our equity securities; - lend or otherwise dispose of or transfer any of our equity securities; - request or demand that we file a registration statement related to any of our equity securities; or - enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of any of our equity securities, whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any of our equity securities; - sell any option or contract to purchase any of our equity securities; - purchase any option or contract to sell any of our equity securities; - grant any option, right or warrant for the purchase or sale of any of our equity securities;

+- lend or otherwise dispose of or transfer any of our equity securities; - request or demand that we file a registration statement related to any of our equity securities; or - enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of any of our equity securities, whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.

 This lock-up provision applies to equity securities of our company owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-The lock-up does not apply to (i) the conversion of currently outstanding equity securities of our company into another class or series of equity securities of our company, (ii) the conversion of currently outstanding warrants exercisable for equity securities of our company into warrants exercisable for another class or series of equity securities of our company, (iii) the conversion of notes convertible into equity securities of our company into equity securities of our company, or
+The lock-up does not apply to (i) the conversion of currently outstanding equity securities of our company into another class or series of equity securities of our company, (ii) the conversion of currently outstanding warrants exercisable for equity securities of our company into warrants exercisable for another class or series of equity securities of our company, (iii) the conversion of notes convertible into equity securities of our company into equity securities of our company into equity securities of our company, in each case, prior to or upon consummation of this offering.